QuantumPackage/qp2/src/mo_localization/README.md

 ```
 After that the ezfio directory contains the localized MOs

-But the mo_class must be defined before, run
+But to do so the mo_class must be defined before, run
 ```
 qp set_mo_class -q
 ```